Stranraer: Transport

 The A77 runs north towards Ayr, Prestwick and Glasgow.
 The A75 runs east from Stranraer to Gretna, with links to the M6 going to Carlisle.
 The A75 is part of European route E18, but, like all European routes, it is not signposted as such in the United Kingdom.

 Local bus transport in and around the town is provided predominantly by Stagecoach West Scotland, along with local companies including Wigtownshire Community Transport and McCulloch's Coaches.
 Scottish Citylink operates a service to Glasgow.

-In November 2011, Stena Line relocated its ferry services to a new port at Old House Point, north of Cairnryan, which is a few miles north of Stranraer.
+Until 2011, the port of Stranraer offered sailings between Scotland and Northern Ireland.
+In November 2011, Stena Line relocated its ferry services to a new port at Old House Point, north of Cairnryan, which is a few miles north of Stranraer, to cut travel time and fuel costs, and provide a silt-free deep water port to accommodate larger ferries.
 The existing port in Stranraer may be redeveloped with the departure of Stena Line; proposals to build a transport hub have been made.

 Redevelopment

 The European Union was partly financing "The Stranraer and Loch Ryan Waterfront Project" to regenerate the area.

 At an estimated cost of £1.29m, the Castle Square development was the first phase of the redevelopment of Stranraer town centre and significantly changed the flow of traffic, with Castle Street and George Street both being narrowed in a bid to be more pedestrian friendly.
 By January 2010, work on the streets around the town centre was complete, with the streets around the Castle of St John re-paved and re-profiled.
 The Castle Square was formally unveiled in March 2011 and has so far hosted a range of activities, including music and family events.

 Stranraer is currently undergoing redevelopment in the South Central Area (known as Dick's Hill, Ochtrelure and the southern part of Liddesdale Road area into the Gallow Hill).